silverspoon1120/node1120/packages/nodeppt-parser/__tests__/demo.md

 Similar practices exist in other cultures, including the Chinese tradition of penjing from which the art originated, and the miniature living landscapes of Vietnamese hòn non bộ.

 \* \* \* {.text-symbols}

+Similar practices exist in other cultures, including the Chinese tradition of penjing from which the art originated, and the miniature living landscapes of Vietnamese hòn non
 :::